 How about some Down Under vs. International productions in that case?
 Let’s take a look at six epic collaborations between Aussie musicians and their overseas counterparts.

 PART 46 OF “AM I EVER GONNA SEE YOUR FACE AGAIN?”
-A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT AUSTRALIAN MUSIC SCENE
+A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT THE AUSTRALIAN MUSIC SCENE

 Collabs are now easier to pull off than ever.
 Technology made it possible to work on music and share feedback in different time zones and geographies.
 You don’t even have to meet your partner in crime “in person” to record a song “together”.